 Unistats expresses assessment methods under three categories: written exams; coursework; practical exams.

-Degree programmes will generally have a combination of all three methods, with a predominant emphasis on coursework, although FdA Early Years Care and Education does not use written exams.
-The only practical exams that you will encounter on Degrees at the College are assessed presentations.
+Degree programmes will generally have a combination of all three methods, with a predominant emphasis on coursework, although some do not use written exams.
+The only practical exams that you will encounter on Degrees at the College are generally assessed presentations.
 Assessment regulations come from the host University, and are made available at the College.

 Specific details of individual assessment regimes are available within the course descriptions on this website.

 Assessment deadlines are strictly applied in Higher Education, and students must seek official extensions if circumstances have disrupted their studies.
-If work is late on Degrees, it will be awarded a Fail grade.
+If work is late on Degrees, it will be incur penalties.
 On Higher Nationals, students will find that they are unable to attempt Merit or Distinction tasks in an assessment if they miss its deadline.